Skip to main content

 Beloved community events

 The freight facilitates some of Manitoba’s best events, bringing together thousands of visitors to experience art in new ways.
-Take for example Art in Bloom, coming up this April, that features floral interpretations of the art throughout the Gallery, or our annual CRAFTED: Show + Sale, which celebrates handmade work by dozens of artists from across the province and the North every November.
+Take for example Art in Bloom, that features floral interpretations of the art throughout the Gallery, or our annual CRAFTED: Show + Sale, which celebrates handmade work by dozens of artists from across the province and the North every November.

 CRAFTED: Show + Sale photo: Leif Norman